Service design

 Service design is the activity of planning and arranging people, infrastructure, communication and material components of a service in order to improve its quality, and the interaction between the service provider and its users.
 Service design may function as a way to inform changes to an existing service or create a new service entirely.

 The purpose of service design methodologies is to establish the most effective practices for designing services, according to both the needs of users and the competencies and capabilities of service providers.
 If a successful method of service design is adapted then the service will be user-friendly and relevant to the users, while being sustainable and competitive for the service provider.
 For this purpose, service design uses methods and tools derived from different disciplines, ranging from ethnography to information and management science to interaction design.

 Service design concepts and ideas are typically portrayed visually, using different representation techniques according to the culture, skill and level of understanding of the stakeholders involved in the service processes (Krucken and Meroni, 2006).
+With the advent of emerging technologies from the Fourth Industrial Revolution, the significance of service design has increased, as it is believed to facilitate a more feasible productization of these new technologies into the market.

 Definition

 Service design practice is the specification and construction of processes which deliver valuable capacities for action to a particular user.
 Service design practice can be both tangible and intangible, and can involve artifacts or other elements such as communication, environment and behaviour.
-Several of the authors of service design theory including Pierre Eiglier, Richard Normann, Nicola Morelli, propose that services come to existence at the same moment they are both provided and used.
+Several of the authors of service design theory including Pierre Eiglier, Richard Normann, and Nicola Morelli have proposed that services come into existence at the same moment they are both provided and used.
 In contrast, products are created and "exist" before being purchased and used.
-While a designer can prescribe the exact configuration of a product, s/he cannot prescribe in the same way the result of the interaction between users and service providers, nor can s/he prescribe the form and characteristics of any emotional value produced by the service.
+While a designer can prescribe the exact configuration of a product, they cannot prescribe in the same way the result of the interaction between users and service providers, nor can they prescribe the form and characteristics of any emotional value produced by the service.

 Consequently, service design is an activity that, among other things, suggests behavioural patterns or "scripts" for the actors interacting in the service.
 Understanding how these patterns interweave and support each other are important aspects of the character of design and service.
 This allows greater user freedom, and better provider adaptability to the users' needs.

+Service design is the process of creating and improving services to meet the needs and expectations of customers.

+Service design has many diverse definitions as it is ever-evolving in nature.

+Service design involves creating a service concept that defines the customer's experience, as well as the physical, human, and technological resources required to deliver the service.
+It focuses on the experience, including customer interactions, service delivery, and support processes.